1. How does your curriculum differ from a traditional school setting?

 We choose positive reinforcement or redirection to guide the child to an appropriate outcome.
 We encourage self-calming techniques and have a designated safe, comforting place for the child who requires a moment to compose themselves.
 We do not permit any physical punishment under any circumstances.

-Financial assistance is available through the Early Learning Coalition School Readiness Program.
+Financial assistance is available through the Early Learning Coalition School Readiness Program and Step-Up for Students.
 Additional scholarship information and applications are available upon request.